alessandrozito98/network-load-balancing/README.md

 ## Description

-a ryu program that send packets to the controller, and for each new connection, choose the lowest cost path, giving less weight to the unloaded connections.
+A ryu program that send packets to the controller, and for each new connection, choose the lowest cost path, giving less weight to the unloaded connections.
 Finally upload a rule to the switch to send packets without using the controller.

 ## Authors